dotnet/linker/docs/illink-tasks.md

 By default, only framework assemblies are trimmed, and they are trimmed in a conservative assembly-level mode (`copyused` action).
 Third-party libraries and the app will be analyzed but not trimmed.

-By default, the linker will operate in assembly-level mode (`copyused` action) for all framework or core managed assemblies.
-The 3rd party libraries or final app will be analyzed but not trimmed.

 ### Blazor SDK

 By default, framework assemblies are trimmed in an aggressive member-level mode (`link` action).
-ASP.NET assemblies use type-level trimming (achieved by custom root descriptors, not `TrimMode`), and third-party libraries are analyzed but not trimmed.
+ASP.NET assemblies use type-level trimming (achieved by using custom root descriptors with the global `TrimMode` `link`), and third-party libraries are analyzed but not trimmed.

 ## Customizing Linking Behavior